lionjhs98/exclamation-mark-shows-satisfaction/README.md

 So they formed the null and alternative hypothesis for permutation testing to test this question.

-- **Null hypothesis: The distribution of protein column when description is missing is similar to the distribution of protein column when description is not missing.**
+- **Null hypothesis: The distribution of protein column when description is missing is same to the distribution of protein column when description is not missing.**

-- **Alternative hypothesis:The distribution of protein column when description is missing is not similar to the distribution of protein column when description is not missing.**
+- **Alternative hypothesis:The distribution of protein column when description is missing is not same to the distribution of protein column when description is not missing.**

 We will use the absolute mean difference as our test statistic because there is no directional difference.